How do I get Google to recrawl my website?

 If you haven’t done so yet, you should submit the XML sitemap to Google Search Console.

-3. Click the Sitemaps button in the right column menu.
+3. Click the Sitemaps button in the right-column menu.

-4. Enter the sitemap URL.
+4. Enter the sitemap URL and click SUBMIT.

 5. Check the status of updated XML sitemaps.